Pushing the Capture Limit of Thermionic Gun Linacs: INTRODUCTION

 Another advantage of high capture efficiency is it reduces unwanted harmful radiation generated by electrons hitting the cavity walls.
 Electrons hitting the cavity walls will create X-rays and require shielding around the cavity~\cite{Swanson1979}, and/or the use of solenoid magnets to focus these electrons~\cite{KarzmarkBook}.
 This will increase gantry size, complicate the system, and eventually increase the cost.
 As the aperture loss is decreased by more than 90$\%$ in our cavity design, such a linac requires significantly less shielding.
-And also does not require a solenoid, although the addition of one would further reduce aperture loss, thus increasing capture.
+It also does not require a solenoid, although the addition of one would further reduce aperture loss, thus increasing capture.

-While other high capture efficiency designs are reported in the literature, they tend to belong and need a large gantry.
+While other high capture efficiency designs are reported in the literature, they tend to be long and need a large gantry.
 The associated high manufacturing and maintenance cost would render them unfavorable options, especially for radiotherapy.
-Liu \textit{et al.}~\cite{Liu2006} designed an S-band traveling wave linac with 90$\%$ capture efficiency, but the cavity uses 59 cells over 2~m to reach 10~MeV energy.
-Yurov \textit{et al.}~\cite{Yurov2017} developed a 60~cm$^3$ long 1$-$3~MeV continuous-wave linac with the capture efficiency slightly higher than 50$\%$.
-In our design, the linac is a $\pi$/2-mode standing wave side-coupled accelerating structure, similar to the structures in Refs.~\cite{Knapp1968,Victor,wangler2008rf}, with a length shorter than 30~cm and beam energy of 6~MeV.
+In our design, the linac is a $\pi$/2-mode standing wave (SW) side-coupled accelerating structure, similar to the structures in Refs.~\cite{Knapp1968,Victor,wangler2008rf}, with a length shorter than 30~cm and beam energy of 6~MeV.
 This is achieved by having a step in the gradient between the first and second cell, allowing a low field capture cell, to allow low energy velocity bunching, before being captured and accelerated in a higher gradient section.